 The Global Studies major draws on concepts from disciplines across the humanities, political science, and economics to allow students to learn more about how societies around the world are converging and challenging geographic and political frontiers, while at the same time celebrating individuality.

-The program examines the interconnectedness among individuals, communities, governments and organizations across the world, and offers students theoretical and applied frameworks to understand the pillars of a globalized planet.
+The major examines the interconnectedness among individuals, communities, governments and organizations across the world, and offers students theoretical and applied frameworks to understand the pillars of a globalized planet.

 Given the critical importance of student, as well as faculty, engagement, we strive to create a learning community, inside and outside the classroom.

-Global Studies at Providence College is built upon the idea that a better and more just world is possible.
-It is characterized by a transdisciplinary exploration of globalization and its effects upon communities, environmental sustainability, and the dignity of all living things.
-By emphasizing collaborative learning, participatory research, community engagement, activism, and cross-cultural competency, Global Studies cultivates critically thinking global citizens who are equipped to address the challenges of a diverse, globalized world.
+Global Studies at Providence College is committed to the idea that a better and more just world is possible.
+It offers a transdisciplinary exploration of globalization and its effects upon communities, environmental sustainability, and the dignity of all living things.
+By emphasizing collaborative learning, participatory research, community engagement, activism, and cross-cultural competency, Global Studies cultivates global citizens who think critically and are equipped to respond to the challenges of a diverse, complex, and globalized world.